Earth (2023 TV series): Reception

 The Guardian gave the show four stars.
 The Daily Telegraph was less happy with the "doom laden" message presented in the show and gave it 3 stars.
 The Irish Independent was also less than impressed, describing Packham's delivery as "self-righteous" and "annoying" to the extent it undermines the serious message of the show.
 The Financial Times was more positive, praising the visuals and giving it 4 stars.

+Accolades

+In 2024, the NOVA version (Ancient Earth) was nominated for a News and Documentary Emmy Award in the category of Outstanding Graphic Design: Documentary.

 Book

 Packham published a book with Andrew Cohen titled Earth: Over 4 Billion Years in the Making, which ties in with the show.